strategineer/personal-website/source/projects/2014-04-10-Battleships.html.markdown

 ---
 Battleships was developed using C++ and SDL in a team of three programmers composed of [Benjamin Lewis](https://github.com/ben-zen), [Franz-Philippe Garcia](https://github.com/franzpgarcia) and myself in my second year at McGill University within the context of the Software Engineering course led by [Jörg Kienzle](https://www.cs.mcgill.ca/~joerg/Home/Jorgs_Home.html).

-I worked specifically on the the game client, the graphics code and I drew the pixel art.
+I worked specifically on the game client, the graphics code and the art.